LearnLib/learnlib.github.io/README.md

 ## Build instructions

-* For the general configuration / installation, see the [GitHub Pages documentation](https://docs.github.com/en/pages).
+You may either follow the [GitHub Pages documentation](https://docs.github.com/en/pages) to setup your Jekyll environment or follow the following steps which aim at a local development environment.

+* Install `ruby` and `ruby-bundler` via your paket manager
+  * If your distribution does not provide a separate `ruby-bundler` package you may alternatively install the `rubygems` package and run `gem install bundler`
+* In the main repository folder, run `bundle config set --local path '~/.local/share/gem'`
+* In the main repository folder, run `bundle install`
+* Add `~/.local/share/gem/ruby/3.0.0/bin` (path may change due to your ruby version) to your `$PATH` variable.
-* After having installed `ruby`, `bundler`, and `jekyll`, simply run `jekyll serve` in the main directory to build the page locally.
+* In the main repository folder run `jekyll serve` to build the page locally.